cmcantwell/matplotlib-challenge/README.md

 A scatter plot is generated that shows average tumor volume vs. mouse weight for the Capomulin regimen.
 (5 points) Calculate Correlation and Regression (10 points)
 The correlation coefficient and linear regression model are calculated for mouse weight and average tumor volume for the Capomulin regimen.
 (10 points)

+Please note: Still working on code, just turning in what I have started.